SeanNg15/FinalYearProject/README.md

 - In the GeneratedToy.cs file, the api key is removed for privacy reasons.

 ### Scenes
-- Contains the save file for each level/environment for the application.
+- Contains the unity scene file for each level/environment for the application.

 ### Prefabs
 - Contains the animator, assets and models configured to be used in the application.